Feyerabend/vm/ps/POSTSCRIPT.md

 The relationship between Xerox PARC's innovations and PostScript became even more significant through Adobe's partnership with [Apple](APPLE.md).
-In 1985, Apple launched the LaserWriter, the first PostScript-based laser printer, which worked seamlessly with the Macintosh computer.
-This collaboration was instrumental in the rise of desktop publishing (DTP), empowering individuals and small businesses to produce professional-quality printed materials without needing expensive typesetting equipment.
+In 1985, Apple launched the LaserWriter, the first PostScript-based laser printer.
+The collaboration was instrumental in the rise of desktop publishing (DTP).

-The LaserWriter was expensive, almost $20,000 USD today.
-But the investment could be balanced against much more expensive hire of labour, professional equipment and the cost of time for a final product.
+But the LaserWriter was expensive, almost $20,000 USD today.
+The investment could though be balanced against much more expensive hire of labour, professional equipment and the cost of time for a final product.
 The lower the cost of the printer, the more attractive the alternative was.[^sidenote]